Skip to content

 It's a fast-paced, rarely dull environment.
 If you thrive on that energy, procurement could be a very fulfilling career path.
 Even those who only intend to spend a short time in procurement find themselves staying for years because of how engaging the work is!

-Curious about the American Supply Chain Summit?
-View the agenda and speaker list here and look forward to joining us this April 30 - May 1, 2024 at the Hyatt Regency Dallas, TX!
+Curious about the 2025 American Supply Chain Summit?
+View the agenda and speaker list here and look forward to joining us in Dallas, TX!